INAETICS/kubernetes-demo-cluster/README.md

     ...
     Mar 18 12:00:00 controller systemd[1]: Started Kubernetes Start script.

+Once the Kubernetes service is up and running, you can exit journalctl with Ctrl^C and create the Kubernetes ReplicationControllers and Services:

+    core@controller ~ $ ~/bin/create-k8s-replicationControllers.sh
+    ace-provisioning-controller
+    inaetics-datastore-viewer-controller
+    inaetics-processor-controller
+    inaetics-producer-controller
+    inaetics-queue-controller
+    core@controller ~ $ ~/bin/create-k8s-services.sh
+    ace-provisioning-service
+    inaetics-viewer-service

+Note: if you want the ReplicationControllers and Services to be created automatically, set the "command" flag of inaetics-k8s-services.service and inaetics-k8s-controllers.service in `Controller/user-data/coreos-k8s.yaml` to "start".

-Once the Kubernetes service is up and running, you can use the `kubectl` script to see what is happening, but we need to tell it where the Kubernetes API server is running:
+Now you can use the `kubectl` script to see what is happening, but we need to tell it where the Kubernetes API server is running:

     core@controller ~ $ export $(cat /etc/kubernetes.env)